Unsupervised classification of disordered patterns in an oppositely charged colloidal system: Introduction

+For our analysis, we focus on the dynamic pattern formation in colloidal systems.
+These systems exhibit a wide range of spatio-temporal patterns, including oscillatory behaviors, hierarchical morphologies, and amorphous structures \cite{Saha2014, Mann2009, Bremer1993, Chen2011}.
+Understanding how such out-of-equilibrium patterns emerge not only provides insight into fundamental physics but also facilitates the design of materials with novel functionalities \cite{Zhang2017, Avinshek2023}.
+However, their complexity often makes it difficult for humans to extract meaningful descriptors that characterize the collective behavior underlying each pattern.
+Therefore, analyzing colloidal patterns in nonequilibrium phases provides a valuable platform for evaluating the effectiveness of unsupervised learning in materials science applications.

-Specifically, we examine a model with a two-component mixture of oppositely charged colloids.
-In our model, while the overall structure formed by the colloids remains disordered, the local structure varies due to the competition between two types of interactions.
-Simulations have shown that colloidal systems with even simple interactions can exhibit various structures \cite{Liu2019}, and recent advances in nanotechnology have made it easier to experimentally manipulate different types of colloids \cite{Perro2005,Sperling2010}.
-Thus, those systems are highly suitable for establishing the theoretical foundation of liquid-liquid transitions.
-In our model, four distinct metastable phases can be observed depending on the interaction parameters.
-These phases are characterized by a unique local structure, such as cluster-like or string-like formations, similar to the liquid-liquid phase transition in phosphorus.
-The first objective of this study is to classify these four structures by features derived from principal component analysis (PCA), a type of unsupervised learning.
+Specifically, we consider a two-component mixture of oppositely charged colloids in two dimensions.
+Simulations have shown that charged colloidal systems can exhibit various structures even under equilibrium conditions \cite{Imperio2006, Liu2008, Liu2019}, and recent advances in nanotechnology have made it easier to experimentally manipulate different types of colloids \cite{Perro2005,Sperling2010}.
+When prepared from random initial conditions, the two-component colloidal systems often become trapped in long-lived metastable states due to high energy barriers that separate distinct global configurations.
+In these nonequilibrium phases, although the overall structure remains disordered, distinct local structures emerge depending on the interactions.
+The first objective of this study is to classify these structures by features derived from principal component analysis (PCA), a type of unsupervised learning.
 We will investigate its effectiveness in identifying transitions between disordered phases.
 The second objective is to investigate what features of the phases are captured by PCA for classification.
-By doing so, we can obtain insights into the properties that characterize the phases and the mechanisms underlying complex phase transitions.
+By doing so, we can obtain insights into the properties that characterize the phases and the mechanisms underlying complex pattern changes.

 In this study, we develop a method to transform configuration data, sampled at various parameter values through Monte Carlo simulations, into high-dimensional vectors representing the local structure around each colloid.
 We then apply PCA to these vectors, enabling us to identify local structures within the system.
 Our analysis reveals that features extracted by PCA exhibit a nonmonotonic relationship with the interaction parameters.
 The points where the trends shift between increasing and decreasing coincide with transition points independently identified using radial distribution functions.
 Further examination reveals that PCA distinguishes the phases by highlighting structures in both average- and high-density regions.
 We observe that transitions in local structure occur sequentially from low- to high-density regions within the system.